aio-libs/aiohttp/CONTRIBUTING.rst

   4. Commit changes to own aiohttp clone

-  5. Make pull request from github page for your clone
+  5. Make pull request from github page for your clone againt master branch

   .. note::
      If your PR has long history or many commits